Towards the Generalization of Contrastive Self-Supervised Learning: Empirical Study of Concentration of Augmented data

-We have provably verified that alignment and divergence can be achieved via widely used contrastive losses in the last section.
-We now move to the third one -- concentration of augmented data.
-In this section, we empirically verify the argument made in Section~\ref{sec: classifier} that \emph{sharper concentration} of augmented data w.r.t. the augmented distance implies \emph{better generalization} of contrastive SSL.

-To construct the augmented data with different concentration levels, we design three groups of experiments: 1) since richer data augmentations imply sharper concentration (see the paragraph below Definition~\ref{def: augmentation}), we conduct experiments with an increasing number of transformations; 2) when the transform types are fixed, stronger transformations exhibit sharper concentration, and thus we conduct experiments with different strength levels of transformations; 3) to more directly verify our $(\sigma,\delta)$-augmentation modeling, we fix the number of transformations to two and conduct experiments with different transformation pairs to observe the correlation between the downstream performance and concentration of augmented data.
+Theorem~\ref{thm: classifier} reveals that sharper concentration of augmented data w.r.t.\ the proposed augmented distance implies better generalization error bound regardless of algorithm.
+In this section, we empirically study the relationship between the concentration level and the real downstream performance.

-\textbf{Basic Setup.} Our experiments are conducted on CIFAR-10 \citep{krizhevsky2009learning}, which is a colorful image dataset with 50000 training samples and 10000 test samples from 10 categories.
-We consider 5 kinds of transformations: (a) random cropping; (b) random Gaussian blur; (c) color dropping (i.e., randomly converting images to grayscale); (d) color distortion; (e) random horizontal flipping.
-We use ResNet-18 \citep{he2016deep} as the encoder, and the other settings such as projection head all use the original settings of algorithms.
+\textbf{Basic Setup.} Our experiments are conducted on CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning}.
+We consider 5 different kinds of transformations for performing data augmentations: (a) random cropping; (b) random Gaussian blur; (c) color dropping (i.e., randomly converting images to grayscale); (d) color distortion; (e) random horizontal flipping.
+We test different combinations of transformations via various SSL algorithms such as SimCLR \citep{chen2020simple}, Barlow Twins \citep{zbontar2021barlow}, MoCo \citep{he2020momentum}, and SimSiam \citep{chen2021exploring}.
+We use ResNet-18 \citep{he2016deep} as the encoder, and the other settings such as projection head remain the same as the original settings of algorithms.
+Each model is trained with a batch size of 512 and 800 epochs.
 To evaluate the quality of the encoder, we follow the KNN evaluation protocol \citep{wu2018unsupervised}.
-We train each model via various algorithms \cite{chen2020simple,zbontar2021barlow,he2020momentum,chen2021exploring} with batch size of 512 and 800 epochs.

-\textbf{Different Richness of Augmentations.} We compose all 5 kinds of transformations together, and successively drop one of the composed transformations from (e) to (b) to conduct a total of 5 experiments.
-Accordingly, the concentration of augmented data goes from sharp to flat.
+\textbf{Different Richness of Augmentations.} We compose all 5 kinds of transformations together, and then successively drop one of the composed transformations from (e) to (b) to conduct 5 experiments for each dataset (Table~\ref{table:experiment1}).
+We observe that the downstream performance monotonously gets worse with the decrease of transformation number, under all four SSL algorithms, on both CIFAR-10 and CIFAR-100.
+Notice that richer augmentation implies sharper concentration (see the paragraph below Definition~\ref{def: augmentation}), and thus the concentration becomes less sharp from top to bottom for each dataset.
+Therefore, we observe that downstream performance becomes better with sharper concentration.

-\textbf{Different Strength Levels of Transformations.} We fix (a) and (d) as transformations, and vary the strength of (d) in $\{1,\frac{1}{2},\frac{1}{4}, \frac{1}{8}\}$, where the concentration of augmented data goes from sharp to flat.